dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

    strictly-typed tabular data.

-When data is a mix of CSV/Parquet tables and blobs (like images), using Dolt and DVC together is interesting because Dolt does not store arbitrary files well, and DVC likewise does not provide unique support for tabular data.
+When data is a mix of CSV/Parquet tables and blobs (like images), pairing Dolt and DVC is useful because Dolt does not store arbitrary files well, and DVC does not uniqely support tabular data.

 We divide input and output dependencies between Dolt and DVC.

-In the Dolt corner we store tabular data:
+We store tabular data in Dolt:
 1.Training and testing labels
 2.Prediction results (guessed and actual labels)

-With DVC we store images and binary blobs:
+We store images and binary blobs in DVC:
 1. Training and testing images
 2. Model weights and class pickle

-At the end of our workflow will use DVC to push the trained model to an object store:
+At the end of our workflow DVC can push the trained model to an object store:
 ```bash
 data/model
 ├── assets